Solid WebID Profile

 • Persistence and evolution of profiles.

-• Anonymous and pseudonymous profiles.
+• Anonymous, pseudonymous, and meronymous profiles.

 • Self-controlled and third-party-controlled identities.